Post job

 An officer is responsible for managing the daily operations of the assigned area, ensuring its peace and security by monitoring and reporting unusual and suspicious activities.
 Officers are the ones enforcing strict safety protocols and procedures to maintain the order within the premises.
 They also coordinate with law enforcement agencies in conducting appropriate investigations for any violating cases.
 An officer must be highly-knowledgeable of the law policies, as well as possessing excellent leadership skills to manage the members under the officer's patrol.

 These skill sets are where the common ground ends though.
-A security patrol officer responsibility is more likely to require skills like "security services," "security breaches," "bike," and "security patrols."
-Whereas a officer requires skills like "powerpoint," "law enforcement agencies," "financial statements," and "hr."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a security patrol officer are more likely to require skills like "security services," "security breaches," "bike," and "security patrols."
+On the other hand, a job as an officer requires skills like "powerpoint," "law enforcement agencies," "financial statements," and "hr."
+As you can see, what employees do in each career varies considerably.

 On average, officers reach higher levels of education than security patrol officers.
 Officers are 8.5% more likely to earn a Master's Degree and 1.7% more likely to graduate with a Doctoral Degree.